Royal Palace of Fez: From 20th century to present day

 After Moulay Hassan, his son and successor Moulay Abd al-Aziz (ruled 1894–1908) constructed a palace pavilion, known as Dar al-Fassiya, on the western edge of the central palace structures, on the north side of the Lalla Mina Gardens.
 It was adjoined by a marble-paved courtyard and some of its rooms had ceilings gilded with gold leaf, but it was later abandoned and even partly looted.
-His successor, Moulay Abd al-Hafid (ruled 1908–1912), began in turn the construction of a large multi-story pavilion which was the include the first elevators in the palace, but its construction was not completed and it stood unfinished for many years.
+His successor, Moulay Abd al-Hafid (ruled 1908–1912), began in turn the construction of a large multi-story pavilion which was to include the first elevators in the palace, but its construction was not completed and it stood unfinished for many years.

 Following the advent of French colonial rule in 1912, the capital of Morocco was moved to Rabat and never returned to Fes.
 Some of the outlying branches of the palace, such as the Dar Batha and Dar el-Beida near Fes el-Bali, were occupied by the offices of the French authorities and of the French resident-general.
 In the 1960s King Hassan II reoriented the entrance of the palace complex from the Old Mechouar in the north to a new southern approach facing the modern Ville Nouvelle ("New City") of Fes.
-A new grand square, Place des Alaouites, was laid out and new ornate gates to the palace were built between 1969 and 1971.
+A new grand square, Place des Alaouites (Alawi Square'), was laid out and new ornate gates to the palace were built between 1969 and 1971.
 Although no longer the royal palace of the capital, the main palace complex in Fes is still regularly used by the King of Morocco today.
 The palace is thus not open to the public.

 Description

 The palace is located in Fes el-Jdid ("New Fes"), the fortified royal district founded by the Marinid sultans in 1276.
 Today it covers 80 hectares, taking up much of the city's area.
 Inside, the vast palace grounds are taken up by numerous courtyards, residential pavilions, gardens, and fountains.
-Its complicated and irregular layout is the result of repeated modifications, reconstructions, and expansions over the centuries, much of it now dating to the Alaouite period (17th-20th centuries).
+Its complicated and irregular layout is the result of repeated modifications, reconstructions, and expansions over the centuries, much of it now dating to the 'Alawi period (17th-20th centuries).